NikolaiVukov21/Shellfish_project_2024/README.md

 ## Project Title:

-### Real-Time Identification of Oysters using Learning Algorithms and Machine Learning.
+### Identification of Oysters in Imagines and Videos using Machine Learning

 ## Contributors:
 ### - Joshua Essandoh  (Computer Engineer, Virgina Tech)